cheese and greens omelet

-Here’s a healthy protein packed way to start the day: a cheese and seasonal greens omelet for breakfast.
+Here’s a healthy protein-packed way to start the day: a cheese and seasonal greens omelet for breakfast.
+It has about 300 calories with a whopping 25 grams of protein to help fuel you through your busy morning!

 I am a breakfast lover.
 I always have been.
 When I was a kid, and especially when I was in high school I ate what I now consider to be really sugary breakfasts.
 Things like chocolate graham cracker pop-tarts or buttered toaster waffles with maple syrup (they were Nutri-Grain waffles, but still!
 Eeek!
 I shudder to think about all of the days I did this.)
 Then I would arrive at school and be starving by 8 am.
 The reason I am telling you this is that I have found that if I eat an egg, cooked in oil with a slice of toast, I am fine until lunch.
 Even now, if I eat cereal, I am hungry by 10.